-In support of continuing high quality graduate education at The University of Tennessee at Chattanooga and in recognition of accreditation standards, the following policy for a Graduate Faculty has been adopted.
+In support of continuing high-quality graduate education and in recognition of accreditation standards, the following policy for a graduate faculty has been adopted.

-Full members of the Graduate Faculty may teach graduate courses; direct theses, dissertations, and doctoral projects; and serve on thesis, dissertation, and doctoral project committees.
+Full members of the graduate faculty may teach graduate courses; direct theses, dissertations and doctoral projects; and serve on thesis, dissertation and doctoral project committees.
 They are eligible for election to the Graduate Council.
-Membership in this category is provided for individuals who are full-time tenured, tenure-track, or research or clinical faculty.
-Full membership is a five year appointment and a faculty may be reappointment by reapplying for membership.
+Membership in this category is provided for individuals who are full-time tenured, tenure-track or research or clinical faculty.
+Full membership is a five-year appointment and a faculty may be reappointed by reapplying for membership.

-Associate members of the Graduate Faculty may teach graduate courses, serve on thesis and dissertation committees, and are eligible for election to the Graduate Council, but are not eligible to direct theses and dissertations.
+Associate members of the graduate faculty may teach graduate courses, serve on thesis and dissertation committees, and are eligible for election to the Graduate Council, but are not eligible to direct theses and dissertations.
 Membership in this category is provided for individuals who do not meet all the criteria for full membership but are full-time tenured, tenure-track or research or clinical faculty.
-Associate membership is a five year appointment and a faculty may be reappointment by reapplying for membership.
+Associate membership is a five-year appointment and a faculty may be reappointed by reapplying for membership.

 Criteria for Membership

-2. Evidence of On-going Scholarly and Professional Work
+- Evidence of Ongoing Scholarly and Professional Work

 Evidence for commitment to graduate education may have been demonstrated at this University or at another institution by activities such as the following: